Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and the Ornstein-Uhlenbeck Operator

 as the collection of based $H^1_0$ paths in Euclidean space $T_xM$.
 Now if $F:P_x(M)\to\dR$ is a smooth cylinder function then we define the Malliavin gradient $\nabla F:P_x(M)\to\cH$ for a.e. $\gamma\in P_x(M)$ as the unique element of $\cH$ such that

-where $H=P_t^{-1}h(t)$ is the vector field along $\gamma$ associated to $h\in\cH$.
-It is a standard point now \cite{Hsu_book} that the operator $\nabla$ may be closed to an unbounded operator
+where $H=P_t^{-1}h(t)$ is the vector field along $\gamma$ associated to $h\in\cH$ under the stochastic parallel translation map.
+It is a standard point now \cite{Hsu_book} that the operator $\nabla$ may be extended to a closed unbounded operator

 with the smooth cylinder functions as a dense subset of the domain $D(\nabla)$.
 The proof of this point relies on Driver's integration by parts formula, see \cite{Driver_CM} and the related result of Lemma \ref{l:parallel_ibp}.
-In Section \ref{ss:OU_smooth} we will use this to give the classical construction of the Ornstein-Uhlenbeck operator.
-Namely, the Ornstein-Uhlenbeck operator will be the composition of $\nabla$ with its adjoint.
+In Section \ref{ss:OU_smooth} we will use these ideas to construct the twisted Ornstein-Uhlenbeck operators.

 We will end this Section by remarking on the relationship between the Malliavin gradient and the parallel gradients.
-In essence we see that the parallel gradients give a geometric interpretation of the the derivative of the Malliavian derivative, a point which is crucial in the nonsmooth case.
+In essence we see that the parallel gradients give a geometric interpretation of the time derivative of the Malliavian derivative, a point which is crucial in the nonsmooth case, and also plays a motivational role in the definition of the twisted Ornstein-Uhlenbeck operators.

 \begin{proposition} For $F$ a smooth cylinder function we have the following \begin{enumerate} \item For a.e. $\gamma\in P_x(M)$ we have that

 where $\nabla F$ is the $H^1_x$ gradient and $\nabla_t$ are the parallel gradients. \item For a.e. $\gamma\in P_x(M)$ we have that